Crystal Scales of Justice Prize

 * Holy See, Canada, Japan, Mexico, United States of America, Guatemala, Israël, Kazakhstan, Morocco and Tunisia.

-The next edition of the Crystal Scales of Justice Prize will take place in 2021.
+The 11th edition of the Crystal Scales of Justice Prize has been launched on 11th January 2021.
+The deadline to apply was 31 March 2021.